 With the help of police officer D.I.
-Burke and her police liaison friend Patsy Haggard, Liz discovers a web of deceit and corruption that extends back in time and threatens the current occupations of Winterborne School.
+Burke and her police liaison friend Patsy Haggard, Liz discovers a web of deceit and corruption that extends back in time and threatens the current occupants of Winterborne School.
 Can Liz stop ‘the Devil of Winterborne’ with increasing pressure from all sides?

 I feel Caroline John is given a chance to shine as Liz Shaw compared to her appearance in ‘P.R.O.B.E.’s first episode ‘The Zero Imperative’.
-We see how Liz conducts her investigations and how she’s able to solve a crime by taking everything into account and when she suspects not all’s correct.
+We see how Liz conducts her investigations and how she’s able to solve a crime by taking everything into account and when she suspects not all is correct.

-Its revealed Liz’s father passed away recently which was sad to hear.
+Its revealed Liz’s father passed away recently, which was sad to hear.
 Liz must have taken some time away from P.R.O.B.E. to mourn her father’s passing.
-Upon her return, she finds everything’s changed within the organisation, including a new minister of defence who dictates what P.R.O.B.E. should do.
+Upon her return, she finds everything has changed within the organisation, including a new minister of defence who dictates what P.R.O.B.E. should do.

 There’s also the absence of Louise Bayliss, Liz’s assistant at P.R.O.B.E. (as played by Linda Lusardi in ‘The Zero Imperative’).
 Lou Bayliss has moved on from working in P.R.O.B.E.
 I don’t know why Linda Lusardi didn’t come back to play Lou in ‘The Devil of Winterborne’, but it’s such a misfortune here. 😦